James Herriot: Career as an author

 Although Wight claimed in the preface of James Herriot's Yorkshire that he had begun to write only after his wife encouraged him when he was 50, he in fact kept copious diaries as a child, as a teenager wrote for his school's magazine, and wrote at least one short story during his college years.
 In the early 1960s he began analysing the books of successful authors that he enjoyed reading, such as P. G. Wodehouse and Conan Doyle, to understand different writing styles.
 During this time he also began writing more seriously, composing numerous short stories and, in his own words, 'bombarding' publishers with them.

 Based on the year when he started work in Thirsk, the stories in the first two books would have taken place early during the Second World War.
 Wight preferred to have them take place in a quieter era so he set them in pre-war years.
+There are also a number of other discrepancies between the life of the fictional "James Herriot" and Wight's own which prevent the works being read purely as autobiography, for example his wife-to-be Joan ("Helen" in the books) was not a farmer's daughter but worked in an office, the couple were married after and not before the start of James' RAF service, and so on.
+Of course, as Wight's biographer Graham Lord has noted, if the works are regarded as "entertaining and satisfyingly rounded fictionalized short stories" that are only partly based on the writer's own life, that does not really matter.

 The author required a pseudonym because the Royal College of Veterinary Surgeons' regulations prevented vets from any type of advertising.
 A reliable source states that he "chose the name after attending a football match in which the Scotland internationalist Jim Herriot played in goal for Birmingham City."

 Wight's early efforts at having his writing published were unsuccessful, which he later explained by telling Paul Vallely in a 1981 interview for the Sunday Telegraph Magazine, "...my style was improving but [...] my subjects were wrong."
 Choosing a subject where he was more experienced, in 1969 he wrote If Only They Could Talk, a collection of stories about his experiences as a young veterinary surgeon in the Yorkshire Dales.
 The book was published in the United Kingdom in 1970 by Michael Joseph Ltd. Wight followed it up with It Shouldn't Happen to a Vet in 1972.
 Sales were slow until Thomas McCormack of St. Martin's Press in New York City received a copy and arranged to have both books published as one volume in the United States that year.
 Wight named this volume All Creatures Great and Small from the second line of the hymn "All Things Bright and Beautiful".
 The book was a huge success.